-Our own tests conducted for product development reasons have produced remarkable results with drones and their high-resolution cameras, with MrSID compression ratios of up to 200 to 1 producing compressed images with little visual distortion from the original.
+Our own tests conducted for product development reasons have produced remarkable results with drones and their high-resolution cameras, with MrSID compression ratios of up to 200:1 resulting in images with little visual distortion compared to the original.
 Due in part to the high-quality nature of cameras in most mapping-grade drones, and the relatively low altitude of the flights compared to traditional aerial imagery, MrSID has the potential of taking files of multiple gigabytes down to megabytes.
-Of course, the higher the quality of the drone camera, the more you will be able to compress it without producing compression artefacts, or distortions.
+Of course, the higher the quality of the drone camera, the more you will be able to compress it without producing artifacts or distortions.

 For instance, the imagery below was captured with a Trimble UX5 at 5cm resolution – and provided by our friends at CompassDrone.
 The image depicts an overheard of a golf course and residential community in Colorado.
 The image is a raw GeoTIFF of the entire captured area, at 4.7GB.

-After compressing the entire image into a MrSID at 50 to 1 compression using GeoExpress, the file size is now 96.9MB.
-Despite being highly compressed, the clarity and quality of the image is unaffected, allowing me to zoom in and focus on specific areas and still see fine detail.
+After compressing the entire image into a MrSID at a ratio of 50:1 using GeoExpress, the file size is now 96.9MB.
+Despite being highly compressed, the clarity and quality of the image is unaffected, allowing us to zoom in and focus on specific areas and still see fine detail.

-So, while lossless compression is available with MrSID, compressing high-resolution drone images further to get to a filesize that supports your usage still provides you with data that appears similar to the original data.
-For instance, if I zoom into the original I can see very clearly the clubhouse, its parking lot, and adjacent tennis courts.
+So, while true lossless compression is available with MrSID, compressing high-resolution drone images even further will produce a visually lossless file.
+At this level there is a small amount of data loss, but it’s imperceptible to the naked eye.
+For instance, if we zoom in on the original image we can very clearly see the clubhouse, its parking lot, and adjacent tennis courts.

-And again, if I zoom into the 50:1 compressed MrSID at 96.9MB, I can still see the detail of the clubhouse and area around it.
+And again, if we zoom into the 50:1 compressed MrSID at 96.9MB, I can still see the detail of the clubhouse and area around it.
 In fact, it looks almost identical.

-This image below shows the level of detail still achievable after I compressed the raw image at 150 to 1 compression, resulting in a file size of 32.3MB.
-I zoomed in even closer to show the detail of the roofline of the clubhouse – including the rooftop air conditioning units which shows you the depth of detail you can achieve with a MrSID compressed file.
+This image below shows the level of detail still achievable after we compressed the raw image at a ratio of 150:1, resulting in a file size of 32.3MB.
+In this view we have zoomed in even closer to show the detail of the roofline of the clubhouse – including the rooftop air conditioning units.
+This shows you the depth of detail you can achieve with a MrSID compressed file.

 Using MrSID compression technology, your drone imagery can be more easily stored, managed, distributed, and shared.
-Moreover, these files can be compressed at a host of compression ratios to best support your needs for the file, while improving image performance, and preserving the ability to zoom in to still see fine details.
+Moreover, you can compress image files to any ratio you require while preserving the ability to zoom in and see fine details.